newtang/newtang.github.io/_drafts/eslint.markdown

  * [radix](http://eslint.org/docs/rules/radix)
  * [semi](http://eslint.org/docs/rules/semi)

 I remember these from JSLint and JSHint.
 I prefer semicolons and I think eqeqeq is still a good practice.
 The radix rule might be a little dated because as of ES5, you no longer have to worry about pesky octals, but hexadecimal numbers can cause unwanted results.
-And avoiding eval remains wise.
+And, avoiding eval remains wise.

 ES6 and ES7
  * [no-await-in-loop](http://eslint.org/docs/rules/no-await-in-loop)